 Inside, there are galleries dedicated to New Zealand and international art.
 The permanent international collections of impressionism and cubism include works by Monet and Picasso.
 Canterbury landscapes, the works of prominent Kiwi artist Colin McCahon, and a striking collection of Māori portraits are highlights of the New Zealand collection.
 The gallery also hosts touring exhibitions and special events.

 While the locals either love it or loathe it, Sky Tower is an architectural and cultural icon of the city.
 The 328 metre-high tower is the southern hemisphere’s tallest free-standing structure.
 Its observation decks — 220 metres above the city — provide great views on a clear day.
 You can test your nerve by walking on the glass floor or around the outside of the tower on SkyWalk.
 Others can choose to take the plunge with SkyJump.
 For the less adventurous visitor, the tower is home to cafes and a revolving restaurant.
 It sits above a vast entertainment complex that includes a theatre and casino.

-Watch our video of three amazing things to do in Auckland:
+Watch our video of three amazing things to do in Auckland in 24 hours:

 Welcome to The Big Bus tour and travel guide’s YouTube channel.
 Auckland is New Zealand’s biggest city and home to a quarter of the country’s population.
 As …

 Great places to eat in Auckland

 The city has a food offering to suit all tastes and budgets.